JPMorgan Chase

 Not everyone had access

-Our hypothesis: if a customer can see their home's equity, track how their neighborhood is trending, and understand what their home is worth, all inside the Chase app, they're far more likely to start a mortgage or refinance conversation with Chase when the moment is right.
+Our hypothesis: If a customer can see their home's equity, their mortgage details, and track how their neighborhood trends, all inside the Chase app, then they are likely to start a mortgage or refinance conversation with Chase.

 The insight page becomes the relationship touchpoint that makes Chase the natural next call.
 The design challenge was making that expansion feel native and valuable.

 Process